 Jennifer Sherer is senior state policy coordinator for the Economic Analysis and Research Network (EARN) Worker Power Project.
 Her work focuses on expanding the ability of working people to achieve racial, gender, and economic justice through organizing, collective bargaining, and public policies that promote worker voice.

-Sherer first became active in the labor movement over 20 years ago as a local union officer, a project staff organizer for United Electrical Workers Local 896-COGS, and a leader of student anti-sweatshop campaigns while earning her PhD.
+Sherer first became active in the labor movement over 20 years ago as a local union officer, a project staff organizer for the United Electrical, Radio, and Machine Workers (UE), and a leader of student anti-sweatshop campaigns while earning her PhD.
 She has since served as a local labor council delegate, volunteered in dozens of issue campaigns, and walked many picket lines.
 She is a board member of Common Good Iowa (formerly the Iowa Policy Project).

 Ph.D., English, University of Iowa